Choose the experimental features you want to try

 The rules cover:

-• transparency and disclosure requirements for the issuing, offering to the public and admitting of crypto-assets to a trading platform;
+• transparency and disclosure requirements for the issuing, the offering to the public and the admission of crypto-assets to a trading platform;

 • the operation, organisation and governance of the issuers and crypto-asset service providers;